coverclock/com-diag-hazer/README.md

 > More broadly: Hazer was the first project I did, to support GPS, and
 > later GNSS, receivers; Yodel was the second project, to support special
 > features of specific u-blox devices, including the High Precision Position
-> and Altitude (HPP and HPA) solutions, and the Intertial Measurement Unit
+> and Altitude (HPP and HPA) solutions, and most recently the Intertial
-> (IMU); and Tumbleweed was the third project, to support Differential GNSS
+> Measurement Unit (IMU); and Tumbleweed was the third project, to support
-> (DGNSS).
-The two latter projects were extensions of the Hazer repository.
+> Differential GNSS (DGNSS).
+The two latter projects are extensions of the
+> Hazer repository.

 Hazer includes a gpstool utility as a kind of Swiss Army knife for dealing with various GNSS devices. gpstool accepts data streams from standard input,